 Mind Your Mind

-I’m a mental health and parenting educator with a background in psychology and education.
+I’m a mental health and parenting educator with qualifications in psychology and education.
 I have over 15 years of experience working across education reform, youth wellbeing, and mental health—both in Australia and in the Asia Pacific.
 I’m also a trained facilitator and have worked with governments, schools, and leading mental health organisations to design and deliver programs that actually work in real life—not just on paper.

 My Core Values